huggingface/huggingface.js/packages/inference/README.md

 import { HfInference } from "npm:@huggingface/inference"
 ```

-## Usage
+### Initialize

+```typescript
+import { HfInference } from '@huggingface/inference'

+const hf = new HfInference('your access token')
+```

 ❗**Important note:** Using an access token is optional to get started, however you will be rate limited eventually.
 Join [Hugging Face](https://huggingface.co/join) and then visit [access tokens](https://huggingface.co/settings/tokens) to generate your access token for **free**.

 Your access token should be kept private.
 If you need to protect it in front-end applications, we suggest setting up a proxy server that stores the access token.

-### Getting started

-```typescript
-import { HfInference } from '@huggingface/inference'

-const hf = new HfInference('your access token')
-```
+## Natural Language Processing

 ### Fill Mask